 Keeping your chickens safe from predators is a top priority.
 Depending on where you live, you might be dealing with raccoons, hawks, foxes, or even neighborhood dogs.
 A secure mobile coop should have strong wire mesh on all openings and predator-proof latches on every door and nesting box.
 Some designs even incorporate features like electric fencing for added protection.
 Don’t compromise on security.
 A well-built coop with thoughtful safety features gives you peace of mind, knowing your flock is tucked in safely each night.
 You can also find helpful coop accessories to further secure your setup.

-Getting Started: How to Set Up Your Mobile Coop
+Setting Up Your New Mobile Coop

 So, you’ve decided on a mobile coop—great choice!
 One of the best things about a coop on wheels is how simple it is to get started.
 Unlike a stationary coop that requires a permanent foundation, a mobile coop gives you the freedom to find the perfect home for your flock and change it whenever you want.
 This flexibility is a game-changer for keeping your chickens happy, your yard healthy, and your daily chores manageable.